Last Updated on December 7, 2023

 By Jim Ferri

-With the possible exception of a windjammer cruise, few pleasures are as unique in the Pine Tree State as an early summer drive on a Maine coastal road trip.
+With the possible exception of a windjammer cruise, few pleasures are as unique in the Pine Tree State as an early summer drive on a Maine coast road trip.

 You’ll likely spend afternoons moseying about art shows and through antique stores in Maine’s coastal towns.
 And, of course, you’ll want to stop at a lobster shack or two along the way.

 It’s an easy 1½-hour drive up I-95 from Boston to the Maine border, another half-hour to Portland if you want to stop there.
 But the real Maine road-trip fun starts on Maine’s Route 1 at Freeport where you’ll leave the Interstate behind.
 I didn’t include such southern Maine towns as Kennebunkport and Ogunquit since I wanted to focus more on rugged coastal Maine north of Portland.

 Get on Route 1 there and let it take you northward along some of the prettiest coastline in the USA.
 The Maine coast is one of the best road trips in America.
 If you love the ocean and its bays and islands you’ll be smitten by this part of the New England coast.
 With so many islands, nooks and crannies Maine’s coast is actually longer than California’s.